richquick/semantic-bootstrap/README.md

 ## Credits

-bootstrap-sass has a number of major contributors:
+semantic-bootstrap has a number of major contributors:

 <!-- feel free to make these link wherever you wish -->
 * [Thomas McDonald](https://twitter.com/thomasmcdonald_)